FirmwGuy/CEP/docs/L1_COHERENCE/L1-OVERVIEW.md

 **Q: Are identifiers still limited to 11 characters?**
 A: No. L1 routes every identifier through the namepool.
 Short names compact to CEP words/acronyms; longer phrases (up to 256 bytes) become stable references, so callers can use their own lexicon without truncation.

+### Mailroom ingress guarantees

+The mailroom removes guesswork from intent envelopes: every request that reaches L1 already carries the shared header and an audit trail back to its source bucket.

+**Technical details**
+- Mailroom routing runs before `coh_ing_*`, so intents arrive in `/data/coh/inbox/**` with no need for layer-specific shims.
+- Each routed request includes an `original/*` mirror, a default `outcome` slot, and an empty `meta/parents` list that the ingest enzymes can extend.
+- The mailroom leaves a link under `/data/inbox/coh/{bucket}/{txn}` pointing at the moved request, keeping provenance one hop away for tools and audits.

+**Q&A**
+- *Should new tests write directly to the mailroom?* Yes.
+Staging a request under `/data/inbox/coh/**` exercises routing, shared headers, and audit links exactly like production, making regressions easier to spot.
+- *What happens if routing fails?* The mailroom keeps the original request in place, returns a fatal code, and leaves `outcome` untouched so you can inspect the payload during debugging.